Riblja Čorba: 1970s: Formation and immediate rise to fame

 After the single release, Đorđević decided to leave acoustic guitar and dedicate himself to singing, and the members of the band considered adding a keyboardist to the lineup, but eventually decided to hire a rhythm guitarist.
 The band's new member became Momčilo Bajagić, at the time a high school student.
 He was recommended by Kojić, who previously played with Bajagić in the band Glogov Kolac (Hawthorn Stake).
-This lineup held its first concert on January 7, 1979, in Jarkovac; in the first part of the concert the band performed covers, and in the second part they performed their own songs, with Bajagić playing in the second part only.
-On February 28, they held a long promoted concert in Belgrade's Youth Center, which was the band's first concert in Belgrade.
+This lineup held its first concert on 7 January 1979, in Kojić's home village of Jarkovac; in the first part of the concert the band performed covers, and in the second part they performed their own songs, with Bajagić playing in the second part only.
+On 28 February, they held a long-promoted concert at Belgrade Youth Center, which was the band's first concert in their home city.
 The concert featured ballerinas, students of former prima ballerina Minka Kamberović, and during the performance of "Lutka sa naslovne strane" Đorđević broke a mannequin to pieces.
 During that concert, Riblja Čorba played most of the songs which would be released on their first album.
 At the beginning of March, the band held several concerts in Macedonia, gaining new fans.
-Bajagić, still a high school student, managed to skip school by telling his teachers that he will be absent due to appendectomy.
+Bajagić, at the time still a high school student, managed to skip school by telling his teachers that he will be absent due to an appendectomy.
 However, he got into trouble after one of the teachers saw a report on the tour in Politikin Zabavnik magazine, but ended up without suffering serious consequences.
-After, on the band's concert in Dolovo, Aleksić fell from the stage and broke his leg, he was replaced by Miroslav Cvetković (who would later become a member of Bajagić's band Bajaga i Instruktori) for the band's concerts in Sandžak.
+After, on the band's concert in Dolovo, Aleksić fell from the stage and broke his leg, Miroslav Cvetković (who would later become a member of Bajagić's band Bajaga i Instruktori) temporarily replaced him for the band's concerts in Sandžak.
 On these concerts, Cvetković also sang in the covers of foreign hits.
-On March 19, 1979, Riblja Čorba released their second single with the songs "Rock 'n' Roll za kućni savet" ("Rock 'n' Roll for Residents' Committee") and "Valentino iz restorana" ("Restaurant Valentino").
+On 19 March 1979, Riblja Čorba released their second single, featuring the songs "Rock 'n' Roll za kućni savet" ("Rock 'n' Roll for Residents' Committee") and "Valentino iz restorana" ("Restaurant Valentino").
 The lyrics for "Valentino iz restorana", with which the band appeared at the Opatija Festival, were co-written by Đorđević and Marina Tucaković, which was the only time in the history of the band that the author of the lyrics was someone outside the band.